List of all U-boats

 19 Jul 1944

-At 19.15 hours, U-716 was attacked by Liberator FL985 (59 Sqn RAF/F, pilot FO R.C.
-Penning) on A/S patrol in the Norwegian Sea after being sighted by the starboard beam gunner.
+19.15 hrs, Norwegian Sea: U-716 was attacked by B-24 Liberator FL985 (59 Sqn RAF/F, pilot FO R.C.
+Penning) on A/S patrol after being sighted by the starboard beam gunner.
 The aircraft attacked despite heavy but inaccurate AA fire which was returned by the nose gunner, flying directly over the U-boat from the port quarter and dropping six depth charges.
-The last two overshot, but the other four straddled the boat, which was lifted and badly shaken by the explosions, causing water to enter through the galley hatch, and disabling all electrical equipment including the radio transmitters.
+The last two overshot, but the other four straddled the boat, which was lifted and badly shaken by the explosions, causing water to enter through the galley hatch and disabling all electrical equipment including the radio transmitters.
 The aircraft immediately attacked again and dropped two depth charges that were seen to fall equidistant from the bows in a perfect straddle.
-The Germans continued to fire at the circling aircraft but their aim was poor, as the guncrew lacked experience on the new 37mm flak gun and five men on the bridge were slightly wounded by splinters from machine gun rounds hitting the gun shields.
-The U-boat escaped further attacks by diving at 19.41 hrs, but the damage forced U-716 to break off patrol.
+The Germans continued to fire at the circling aircraft but their aim was poor, as the guncrew lacked experience on the new 37mm flak gun, and five men on the bridge were slightly wounded by splinters from machine gun rounds hitting the gun shields.
+The boat escaped further attacks by diving at 19.41 hrs, but the damage forced a return to base.
 (Sources: Norman Franks, ADM 199/1786)

 23 Apr 1945

 U-716 was depth charged by a hunter-killer group in the Barents Sea off Polyarny, Russia.
 Damage forced the boat to return to base at Narvik.

 2 recorded attacks on this boat.